-Low on funds and high on FOMO?
-We can help with that.
-Phoenix is chockfull of free events worth freeing your schedule for, including trivia nights, open mics, and a good deal of art walks.
-Because saving money is always in season, here are 50 free things you can do all year round.
+Phoenix is rife with no-cost events worth freeing your schedule for, including trivia nights, open mics, parks, bike rides, and a good deal of art walks.
+Because saving money is always in season, here are over 40 free things you can do all year round.

 Brews and Books